 A total of five Indians cashed in this event including Pranav Bathija from Mumbai who finished in third place.
 From here, those who had already watched the game on TV, saw the news that high stakes poker was now being played in India and they even began seeing Indians participating at final tables of televised tournaments.
 This increased interest in the game greatly.

 Facebook becoming popular in India in 2008 was also a major contribution to the growth of Texas Hold’em in India.
 Many Indians became obsessed with playing Hold’em for free (no money involved) via Facebook apps and especially Zynga Poker.
-As some discovered they had a knack for the game, these players began migrating to real money poker sites.
+As some discovered they had a knack for the game, these players began migrating to real money sites.

 By 2008, poker rooms were added to all the boat casinos in Goa.
 In 2009, Sikkim licensed India’s first onshore casino that used human dealers.
 This casino located in the Mayfair Hotel called Casino Mahjong includes a poker room that became India’s first legal place to play real money No-Limit Hold’em onshore.